mjyeaney/aci-deployment-api/docs/ContainerGroupPooling.md

 When a client requests an ACI compute resource, the following decision tree is followed (where `N` represents the current number of free/available instances):

 * If the requested CPU, memory, and Docker image tag all match the current pool configuration (governed by `POOL_CPU_COUNT`, `POOL_MEM_GB`, and `POOL_CONTAINER_IMAGE_TAG`), proceed.
-Otherwise, begine a synchronous / blocking deployment (client will have to wait until deployment is finished).
+Otherwise, begin a synchronous / blocking deployment (client will have to wait until deployment is finished).
 * If `N > POOL_MINIMUM_SIZE`, the first instance (sorted lexicographicly) is returned to the client and marked as "in use".
 * If `N < POOL_MINIMUM_SIZE` _and_ `N > 0`, the first instance (sorted lexicographicly) is returned to the client and marked as "in use".
 Additionally, a background task is started to replace this in-use instance in order to re-populate the pool.
-* If `N = 0`, an error is returned to the client that there are currently no available instances.
-Clients may try again later to see if the pool refreshing has completed.
+* If `N = 0`, begin a synchronous / blocking deployment (client will have to wait until deployment is finished).

 ### Pool Initialization